dragouf/Stash-Reviewers-Chrome-Extension/README.md

 #### Firefox
 - download last .xpi according to version number
-- open .xpi file with a zip tool like 7zip and replace <your_stash_domain_here> in main.js with the correct stash url
+- open .xpi file with a zip tool like 7zip and replace &lt;your_stash_domain_here&gt; in main.js with the correct stash url
 - go to extensions panel and click on the tools icon on the right next to the search field and select : Install add-on from file.
 - then browse extension/firefox/dist and select the xpi file.